 Breast reconstruction can take place at different times.
 Some will want the reconstruction immediately after the mastectomy or surgery and some will have to wait for a few months or years depending on their situation and doctor.

-Breast reconstruction is the surgical process of rebuilding the breast using existing body tissue implants or a combination of the both.
+Breast reconstruction is the surgical process of rebuilding the breast using existing body tissue implants or a combination of both.
 The goal is to return the breasts to the most natural look as possible.
 This process often includes the nipple and areola as part of the final stages.

 TYPES OF SURGERIES